-“Taste Test in orange, Yellow, and white,” mixed media, dimensions variable, 2018
+“Taste Test in orange, Yellow, and white,” acrylic, oil, polymer clay, polystyrene foam, polyurethane Foam, Polyester Flocking, wood, dimensions variable, 2018

 Installation views, This is Why We Can’t Have Nice Things, Anna Leonowens Gallery, NSCAD University, Halifax, NS - November 2018